External Review of ENQA Agency Reviews

 – Publication of reports

 – Analysis of the outcomes of reports (“thematic analysis”)

 – Feedback mechanisms and the internal quality assurance of the ENQA Agency Review process

 – Follow-up activities.

 The review process will consist of a self-assessment, an external assessment including a site visit by a panel of independent experts, and delivery and publication of a final report.

 The review process is supervised by an ad hoc steering committee which, among others, drafts the terms of reference for the external review, evaluates the proposal for tenders, contracts the external review coordinator on behalf of ENQA, approves of the review methodology, ensures the independent appointment of the peer review panel, and approves of the final report.
 The steering committee is composed of three representatives of ENQA’s member agencies and three representatives of the main European level stakeholder bodies.

 The review process takes place between September 2018 and November 2019.

-A call for a coordinator of the external review is now open until Friday, 16 November.
-This call for tender is open to any agency, organisation, or individual with at least 5 years of QA experience that has not actively been a part of the ENQA review process within the last three years.
-ENQA Members and Affiliates are not permitted to apply.
+A call for a coordinator of the external review was open until Friday, 16 November 2018.
+This call for tender was open to any agency, organisation, or individual with at least 5 years of QA experience that has not actively been a part of the ENQA review process within the last three years.
+ENQA Members and Affiliates were not permitted to apply.